Mobile broadband

-Mobile broadband is the marketing term for wireless Internet access via mobile (cell) networks.
+Mobile broadband, also referred in mobile device terminology as a mobile data, is the term for wireless Internet access via mobile (cell) networks.
 Access to the network can be made through a portable modem, wireless modem, or a tablet/smartphone (possibly tethered) or other mobile device.
 The first wireless Internet access became available in 1991 as part of the second generation (2G) of mobile phone technology.
 Higher speeds became available in 2001 and 2006 as part of the third (3G) and fourth (4G) generations.
 In 2011, 90% of the world's population lived in areas with 2G coverage, while 45% lived in areas with 2G and 3G coverage.
 Mobile broadband uses the spectrum of 225 MHz to 3700 MHz.

 Description

 Mobile broadband is the marketing term for wireless Internet access delivered through cellular towers to computers and other digital devices using portable modems.
 Although broadband has a technical meaning, wireless-carrier marketing uses the phrase "mobile broadband" as a synonym for mobile Internet access.
 Some mobile services allow more than one device to be connected to the Internet using a single cellular connection using a process called tethering.

-The bit rates available with Mobile broadband devices support voice and video as well as other data access.
+The bit rates available with mobile broadband devices support voice and video as well as other data access.
 Devices that provide mobile broadband to mobile computers include: